 Talking therapy in the UK is becoming more widely available on the NHS and is expected to expand over the next few years.

-Talking therapy is a broad term covering various therapies to try to help people deal with negative thoughts and feelings and make positive changes, such as counselling, cognitive behavioural therapies (CBT) and psychotherapy.
+Talking therapy is a broad term covering various therapies to try to help people deal with negative thoughts and feelings and make positive changes, such as counseling, cognitive behavioral therapies (CBT), and psychotherapy.
 The Mental Health Foundation (MHF) provides information for anyone interested in learning more about different types of talking therapy or hearing the experiences of people who have used them.

-It’s estimated that around half the GP surgeries in England provide counselling services and support.
+It’s estimated that around half the GP surgeries in England provide counseling services and support.

 However, the availability of services varies depending on where you live and in some parts of the country, especially rural areas or small towns, NHS therapy is in short supply.
 You may have to wait a long time or travel to find something suitable.

 Your GP’s personal views about talking therapy can also affect your access to it.
 Some GPs are more likely to refer you for therapy than others.
-According to an online survey by MHF, only 42 percent of people who visited their GP with depression were offered counselling, although 82 percent of them would have been willing to try it.
+According to an online survey by MHF, only 42% of people who visited their GP with depression were offered counseling, although 82% of them would have been willing to try it.

 If your GP is unwilling to refer you for talking therapy, you may have to find out for yourself what’s available in your area and push hard to get it.
 Alternatively, change to another GP who’s willing to refer you.

 However, access to NHS talking therapy will improve over the next few years.
-It is government policy to make counselling and other talking treatments, including cognitive behavioural therapy (CBT), more easily available on the NHS.
+It is government policy to make counseling and other talking treatments, including cognitive-behavioral therapy (CBT), more easily available on the NHS.